 Besides current measurement, the power input and efficiency of individual components and their response over time are also critically important.
 Complete solutions for highly dynamic power measurement are called for here.
 As synchronous a measurement as possible of the two quantities are needed here, given that power is the product of current and voltage.
 The efficiency of an electrical system can thus be assessed in detail by examining the power losses along the drivetrain in a hybrid or electric car.

 Measurements are taken in high-voltage environments, like the electrical drivetrain, in electric and hybrid vehicles.
 This includes components, like the electric-vehicle battery, the inverter or the electric motor, all of which carry high currents.
 This requires increased safety awareness on the part of all stakeholders.

 Clearly, current and power measurements can be performed on all electrical systems and auxiliary devices.
 Aside from measurements on “classical” electrical loads, like vehicle lighting (headlights, brake lights, etc.) or heating (seat heaters, PTC heaters, etc.), measurements are also taken on electrified components that were heretofore mechanically operated.
 Here are some examples of such components:

 Electrical pumps (e.g., water and fuel pump)

 Electrical turbochargers / compressors

-Hall-effect-based measurement of highly dynamic currents under harsh environmental conditions: the LEM-sensor package is optimized for connection to our ECAT ADMM modules.
+Hall-effect-based measurement of highly dynamic currents under harsh environmental conditions: the LEM-sensor packages are optimized for connection to our AD4 ECAT modules.